Skip to content

 Key topics included progress on the GCC Customs Union, the GCC Common Market, and ongoing efforts under the GCC Economic Unity projects.
 Participants also examined ways to strengthen governance, documentation, and coordination of Gulf economic and development initiatives.

 The Committee further reviewed the economic performance of GCC countries, evaluating growth indicators across diverse sectors such as trade, investment, and innovation.
-Additionally, the Authority highlighted its efforts to implement advanced digital tools and scientific methods to measure and accelerate the pace of economic integration across the region.
+The Authority also highlighted its efforts to implement advanced digital tools and scientific methods to measure and accelerate the pace of economic integration across the region.

 Driving a Unified and Future-Ready GCC Economy